Percy W. Nelles: Private life

 Nelles retired to Victoria, British Columbia.
 In 1946, Nelles was awarded the Legion of Merit with the rank of commander by the United States.
 In May 1951, Nelles became ill and died on 13 June.
 He was survived by his wife and two sons.
 He was buried at sea by HMCS Sault Ste.
 Marie.

 Legacy

 Royal Canadian Sea Cadets Corps 'ADMIRAL NELLES' was formed in 1940 to honour the Chief of the Naval Staff.
-This cadet unit, located in Brantford, and is currently under the command of Lieutenant(N) J. Messecar, CD with approximately 55 cadets.
+This cadet unit, located in Brantford, and is currently under the command of Lieutenant(N) S, Downey, CD with approximately 55 cadets.
 Additionally, the barracks at Naden, CFB Esquimalt, is named in his honour, called Nelles Block.
 Cadets at Royal Roads Military College were awarded the Nelles Trophy for athletics (running).

 Awards and decorations

 Nelles's personal awards and decorations include the following: